snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !listing htgr/generic-pbr-tutorial/step1.i start=subdomains end=bed_porosity

-Then we use the `GeneratedMeshGenerator` to create a Cartesian mesh of the appropriate height ad width.
+Then we use the `GeneratedMeshGenerator` to create a Cartesian mesh of the desired height and width.
 Note, how we use the ${x} syntax, where x stands for any defined parameter.
 We

 !listing htgr/generic-pbr-tutorial/step1.i block=Mesh

 The parameters of `GeneratedMeshGenerator` are explained [here](https://mooseframework.inl.gov/source/meshgenerators/GeneratedMeshGenerator.html).
-In 2D geometry, the boundaries are named bottom (id=0), right (id=1), top (id=2), and left (id=3).
+In two-dimensional geometry, the boundaries are named bottom (id=0), right (id=1), top (id=2), and left (id=3).
 The line `coord_type = RZ` sets the coordinate system to be axisymmetric (aka RZ).
-The symmetry axis defaults to be the y-axis which is what we want so we do not need to set it explicitly.
+The symmetry axis defaults to the y-axis, which is what we want, so we do not need to set it explicitly.

 To visualize the geometry, you can run: